bjyurkovich/ieee-conference-web-template/README.md

 1. Use `git` and "clone" the repository.
 If you do it this way, we assume you have some experience in cloning git repositories: `git clone https://github.com/bjyurkovich/ieee-conference-web-template.git`
 2. Press the "Download Zip" Icon in the top corner of this page above the file listings.

+We recommend using a simple, portable editor such as [Sublime Text](http://www.sublimetext.com/3) to edit the files we mention in this tutorial.

 ##Step 2.
 Modify the Configuration File
 We have included a JSON configuration file that holds most of the general information, links, and resource (images, etc) locations.
 This can be found in `configuration/config.json` file.
 See [an overview](http://www.json.org/) in case you want to know more about JSON.